Research vessels in collaboration

 AQUARIUS - transnational access to research infrastructure

-SLU and R/V Svea are among 44 European organizations involved in AQUARIUS, an infrastructure program aimed at providing international research projects access to vessel time and advanced equipment.
+SLU and R/V Svea are among 45 European organizations involved in AQUARIUS, an infrastructure program aimed at providing access to a comprehensive and diverse suite of integrated research infrastructures.

 AQUARIUS is funded through Horizon Europe, the EU's framework program for research and innovation, and is led by The Marine Institute.